Rummikub (2 player)

 - At the start of the game, each player takes 1 joker, and then randomly selects the remaining 13 tiles.
 Should either player get 3 doubles (pairs of tiles with both the same number and colour) then they can request that both players reshuffle the tiles and draw new starting hands.

-- During your turn, once a tile has been placed onto the table it must be played in that turn and cannot be taken back.
-A player cannot press the clock whilst the tiles on the table are in an illegal position.
+- A player cannot press the clock whilst the tiles on the table are in an illegal position.
 If they do then their time is restarted until the position is made legal.

 • Description